 - There are no adequate policies and legislations to guide the implementation of braille literacy.

-- Braille equipment including Perkins braillers, embossers and paper are expensive for most blind people especially in low income countries.
+- Braille equipment website including Perkins braillers, embossers and paper are expensive for most blind people especially in low income countries.

 - Many governments do not allocate resources and budgets to promote and facilitate the use of braille.